na-na-hi/renget/archive/LocalModelsLinks.md

 [kobold.cpp](https://github.com/LostRuins/koboldcpp)|llama.cpp fork with Kobold UI and additional features (with support for older GGML models)
 |
 [exllama2](https://github.com/turboderp/exllamav2)|Inference library for local LLM with new quant style (70B llama2 on 24GB VRAM)
-[TabbyAPI](https://github.com/theroyallab/tabbyAPI)|FASTAPI application for exllama2 backend (best loader for it possibly)
+[TabbyAPI](https://github.com/theroyallab/tabbyAPI)|FASTAPI application for exllama2 backend for use with SillyTavern
 |
 [SillyTavern](https://github.com/SillyTavern/SillyTavern)|Frontend that is a heavily modified TavernAI fork [vllm](https://github.com/vllm-project/vllm)|Inference library with fast inferencing and PagedAttention for kv management